dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-5-simple-automated-release-pipeline.md

 - Add an artefact to the pipeline.

- _This is where it picks up the build created earler._
+ _This is where it picks up the build created earlier._

 ![](/images/Setup-VSTS-Release-04.png)